RochelleLBeckford/mineos-pizza-house/README.md

-# Practice: Creating a Webpage using building upon HTML basics and understanding how to use CSS selectors and properties to bring styling with colors, fonts, sizing, layouts, and much more...
+# Practice: Creating a Webpage building upon HTML basics and understanding how to use CSS selectors and properties to bring styling with colors, fonts, sizing, layouts, and much more...

-### Practce understanding CSS styling
+### Practce understanding CSS - Cascading Style Sheet

 -   [ ] Simple practice to gain a better understanding of the power of adding CSS Styling to a webpage and how it can make it uniquely beautiful
     -   [ ] CSS or Cascading Style Sheet, is a language that paints a website with colors, fonts, layouts, and animations.